wildgracevideo/wildgracevideo-website/content/home/home.md

-    I began capturing videos to document important moments throughout my life.
-From crafting a video compilation of the adventures I refused to miss out on in New Zealand, to weaving to together college memories for my friends post-graduation from the University of Vermont, and capturing the new setting and faces of a fun summer job at a dude ranch in Wyoming, I realized that I loved creating videos that told the story of adventures, people, and new places.
+    My journey into videography began with a simple desire: to capture and preserve the meaningful moments of my life.
+As I crafted a video compilation of the adventures I refused to miss out on in New Zealand, wove together college memories for my friends post-graduation from the University of Vermont, and captured the new setting and faces of a fun summer job at a dude ranch in Wyoming, I realized that I loved creating videos that told the story of adventures, people, and new places.

-    After 5+ years of creating content for all different types of brands, I found myself staying up til 2 in the morning editing (by choice!) for those brands that featured outdoor adventure and wanted to get across a deeper meaning than just selling the product itself—they wanted to create a feeling that attracted a certain type of person and community towards the brand.
-This is what I found spoke to both me and viewers, and what really set the brand apart from creating just another cool skiing video with their product.
+    Over the past five years, I've had the privilege of creating content for a diverse range of brands.
+However I found myself staying up editing until 2 in the morning (by choice!) for those brands that featured outdoor adventure and wanted to get across a deeper meaning than just selling a product or service—they wanted to create a feeling that attracted a certain type of person and community towards the brand.
+This is what I found spoke to both me and viewers, and what really sets a brand apart from creating just another cool adventure video with a product.

-    With each project I found myself diving into every detail of the creative process.
+    With each project I've created I've found myself diving into every detail of the creative process.
 From fine-tuning the sounds of a crashing wave to sculpting the vivid color palettes of a mountain scene that shaped the mood and atmosphere.

-    So, that’s why I’m here.
-To help you connect your brand to a like-minded community.
+    And now, I'm here to lend my expertise to you.
+My goal is simple: to help your brand forge meaningful connections with a like-minded community.

-    I can’t wait to meet you and eager to learn what sets your brand apart.
+    I'm excited to meet you, to discover what sets your brand apart, and to embark on this creative journey together.